band/bandstands/labBench/2023-08-09 project diary entry.md

 - keep notes on Python setup details (`venv`, `pip`, what else?)
 - wrap-up individual experiments with notes and possibly put into separate folders
 - keep the lab benches clean, with only a few exp'ts going at a time (perfect use for a Kanban board); in fact, limit number of open exp'ts to three or fewer.

+Peter Kaminsky suggestion from Massive Wiki Wednesday 2023-08-09 call:

+Idea for Category / Topic Mapping for Articles
+- have ChatGPT make a list of categories or topics
+    - then have it make sub-categories and sub-sub-categories, etc. as desired
+- have ChatGPT synthesize articles for the leaf categories
+- generate embeddings for the synthetic articles
+- do vector database matching with embeddings for real articles